 We recommend only removing the primary tooth if the succeeding adult tooth is erupting and the primary tooth shows no sign of mobility (i.e. It is not shaky).
 If the primary tooth is shaky due to the erupting permanent tooth, it is alright to leave it alone to shed by itself naturally.

 Q: My boy has a small gap on her bottom teeth.
 Any suggestions on how to close the gap?

 If the gap is between his primary teeth, it is best to leave it alone.
 If the gap is between his permanent teeth, it is recommended he goes for an orthodontic consultation.

 Q: My girl is 7 years old and none of her baby teeth have dropped.
 Is this a cause for concern?
 When should her primary teeth start to fall off?

 The normal age range is usually 6 – 7 years old.
 Perhaps your daughter is towards the later end of the range.
 For reassurance, you may wish to consult a dentist and have an x-ray taken to ensure the succeeding adult teeth are present and nothing is causing a further delay of the eruption.

-Q: My 8 year old boy has brown stain at one of his teeth.
+Q: My 8 year old boy has a brown stain on one of his teeth.
 He visited the school dental but can’t attempt to clean for him.
 When prompt to ask, they said they can’t clean it.
 Why is this so?

 The stain could be caused by initial caries which is a cavity forming.
 It cannot be cleaned off as the discolouration has entered the enamel of the tooth already.